-- Develop and deploy clinical protocols and pathways to standardize care: Developing and deploying clinical protocols and pathways to standardize care will drive improvement in the subdomains of Information Gathering and Documentation, Information Integration, Information Interpretation, Diagnostic Efficiency, Diagnostic Accuracy, and Follow-up.
+- 7. Develop and deploy clinical protocols and pathways to standardize care: Developing and deploying clinical protocols and pathways to standardize care will drive improvement in the subdomains of Information Gathering and Documentation, Information Integration, Information Interpretation, Diagnostic Efficiency, Diagnostic Accuracy, and Follow-up.
 Clinical protocols should be developed for specific complaints and conditions that are common and/or particularly prone to diagnostic error.
 Such protocols may include conditions where there is a known rate of error (e.g., major cardiac events among patients discharged from the ED with chest pain), or other high-risk complaints or conditions.
 Medical societies should focus efforts on clinical guidelines that support such tools to assist clinicians and organizations in identifying conditions that may be prone to diagnostic errors.
 Healthcare administrators should partner with frontline clinicians to develop these protocols.
-Patient safety officers must also collaborate with clinicians to develop protocols when an error occurs as a way to reduce the future likelihood of such an error.
-EHR vendors should facilitate the integration of protocols into the clinical workflow, and education needs to be built around the deployment of clinical protocols so that clinicians understand their rationale. - Use technology as a tool to identify and reduce error: Using technology as a tool will drive improvement in the subdomains of Information Gathering and Documentation, Information Integration, Information Interpretation, Diagnostic Accuracy, and Follow-up.
+Patient safety officers must also collaborate with clinicians to develop EHRs with the capabilities for organizations and practices to facilitate the integration of their clinical protocols and workflows within the EHR; and education needs to be built around the deployment of clinical protocols so that clinicians understand their rationale. - 8.
+Use technology as a tool to identify and reduce error: Using technology as a tool will drive improvement in the subdomains of Information Gathering and Documentation, Information Integration, Information Interpretation, Diagnostic Accuracy, and Follow-up.
 Organizations and clinicians should leverage technology such as AI, machine learning, data visualization, and EHR applications to support analyzing patient data, and taking appropriate follow-up actions that identify near misses, errors, and high-risk patient problems to support timely and accurate diagnoses.
+Additionally, clinicians should leverage the use of wearable diagnostic devices, where evidence supports their use, for continuous monitoring to improve diagnostic accuracy as well as continuously evaluate emerging diagnostic testing technology to improve the diagnostic process.

 EHR and AI vendors should leverage their technology directly to help overcome clinician biases, using forcing strategies and facilitating the deployment of electronic protocols.
 Technology vendors and educators should provide education on the use of their technology, as the utilization of AI and other technology will become more prevalent in healthcare settings in the future.
 The use of telemedicine plays an especially important role to increase access to care and specialists in settings where such resources are limited.
 Organizations should use technology to support performance improvement efforts, such as through the use of e-triggers and other electronic mechanisms for data analysis.
 Payers, EHR, and AI vendors should collaborate with health systems to understand their clinical needs and create solutions that support using technology as a tool to identify diagnostic errors and deploy interventions to improve patient safety.
 These solutions include opportunities to identify patients with care patterns that suggest a diagnosis has been missed or that follow-up was not appropriate.
 There are also opportunities to drive interoperability of data across settings and systems.

 When applying these recommendations, it is essential for organizations and stakeholders to measure and evaluate current processes and outcomes in order to drive improvement.
-To measure and reduce diagnostic errors, as well as to measure and improve patient safety, the Committee recommends the following actions
+To measure and reduce diagnostic errors, as well as to measure and improve patient safety, the Committee recommends the following actions: